Azure/monaco-kusto/README.md

 ## Changelog

+### 11.3.0

+-   fix: Exclude punctuation-only syntax from completion items.

 ### 11.2.1

--   feat: upgrade language-service-next to 11.6.1.
+-   feat: Upgrade language-service-next to 11.6.1.

 -   ### 11.2.0

--   feat: fix bugs related to last version upgrade.
+-   feat: Fix bugs related to last version upgrade.
--   feat: upgrade language-service-next to 11.6.0.
+-   feat: Upgrade language-service-next to 11.6.0.

 ### 11.1.0

 -   feat: Modify the ordering of completion items so that columns always appear at the top.
--   feat: upgrade language-service-next to 11.5.6.
+-   feat: Upgrade language-service-next to 11.5.6.

 ### 11.0.0